madgicaltechdom/Schedule-Idle-EC2-Instances-with-Terraform-Automation/README.md

     ```
    cd Multi_Machine_Schedule
     ```
-3. Change the instances array  value in the file variable.tf to meet your requirements.Give your instance id in "source_instances_map" variable in specific array for example qa array, which you want to add  for scheduling.
+3. To meet your needs, alter the value of the instances array in the file variable.tf.
+Give your instance id to the "source instances map" variable in the particular array you want to add for scheduling, for instance the qa array.
     ```
     variable "source_instances_map" {
        description = "A map from instances to a list of instance id"